-In response to the COVID-19 pandemic, CEGA co-Director Joshua Blumenstock has been helping design Togo’s flagship social protection program, Novissi, using insights from machine learning.
+In response to the COVID-19 pandemic, CEGA co-Director Joshua Blumenstock helped design Togo’s flagship social protection program, Novissi, using insights from machine learning.

-Blumenstock’s team at the Data-Intensive Development Lab, in collaboration with Dean Karlan and Chris Udry from Northwestern University, are using mobile phone and satellite data, combined with machine learning, to help identify those Togolese citizens with the greatest need for humanitarian support.
-The government is then transfering cash aid, delivered via mobile money, to the individual’s identified by Blumenstock’s team.
+Blumenstock’s team at the Data-Intensive Development Lab, in collaboration with Emily Aiken (UC Berkeley), Suzanne Bellue (University of Mannheim), and Dean Karlan and Chris Udry (Northwestern), used mobile phone and satellite data, combined with machine learning, to help identify those Togolese citizens with the greatest need for humanitarian support.
+The government and the NGO GiveDirectly then transferred cash aid, delivered via mobile money, to the individual’s identified by Blumenstock’s team.

 Design & Dev by Wonderland Collective